dlh01/planning/planning.md

 1. What task(s) or purpose(s) does a visitor bring to the site?

-1. Are the personas, tasks, and purposes described above the same for visitors to the site on mobiles, tablets, etc.?
+1. Are the personas, tasks, and purposes described above different for visitors to the site on mobiles, tablets, etc.?

 1. What websites do you like to use and why?